-TRA TRAVEL WHERE PROFIT RETURNS TO THE STUDENT

-The Guide--

-Bizarre Love Triangle | Opera
+The Guide-Bizarre Love Triangle Opera Magic

-Stage Low Fidelity Survivors Poetry My Map Of The Underground Studio Theatre LMU The summer season at LMU's Studio Theatre kicks off next week, and there's some great shows on the way during the course of the next two months, but on Thursday 5th May, everything starts with a real bang.
+Low Fidelity Survivors Poetry My Map Of The Underground Studio Theatre LMU The summer season at LMU's Studio Theatre kicks off next week, and there's some great shows on the way during the course of the next two months, but on Thursday 5th May, everything starts with a real bang.
 Quite literally.

 Brace yourselves, because Peta Lily and Company are paying us a visit with their "deliciously ruthless sex comedy" 'Low Fidelity'.
 This production apparently turns the standard fare of the West End farce on its head, swapping knicker-dropping vicars for a menage a trois which descends into a triangle of desire and jealousy.
 A painfully funny piece of dance theatre, 'Low Fidelity' is produced by David Glass, who recently won the TMA award for best director.
-For a measly £4.50 / £3.00, 'Low Fidelity' is all yours at 7.30pm next Thursday, but if you fancy knocking off a quid from your ticket price, you could pop along to the associated Mime & Physical Theatre Workshop earlier the same day.
-Some performance experience is necessary, but an interesting time is guaranteed if you can make it along to the Yorkshire Dance Centre from 10.30am to 12.00pm.
+For a measly £4.50 / £3.00, 'Low Fidelity' is all yours at 7.30pm next Thursday, but if you fancy knocking off is necessary, but an interesting time is guaranteed if you can make it along to the Yorkshire Dance Centre from 10.30am to 12.00pm.
 Phone 0532 426066 for details and workshop reservations.
 The following night, Friday 6th May at 7.30pm, sees another evening of Survivors Poetry in the theatre.
 Following the success of January's meeting, where members of the Leeds Survivors group gave witty, original and moving accounts of their experiences of the mental health system, plenty of new material has been written, again full of insight and hope.
-Tickets again cost £4.50 / £3.00, with a special rate of £1.00 for the unwaged, The following week also holds great promise.
+Tickets again cost £4.50 / £3.00, with a special rate of £1.00 for the unwaged.
+The following week also holds great promise.
 Thursday 12th May sees a visit from Interference Theatre Co-Operative with their production 'My Map Of The Underground'.
 Technical wizardry and ensemble performance combine to create an alarming comedy of surveillance.
 "The Cold War is over, and the shabby little snoopers of M172 are bored stiff.
 So they pick on a perfectly innocent couple and set about implicating them in all kinds of dirty dealings, just like old times."
-Sounds Tickets are again just £4.50 £3.00, and the show starts at 7.30pm.
-Magic
+Sounds